 However, with no lien recorded, general contractors risk being cut off by third parties before they can file a lawsuit to enforce their lien.
 This is why it’s best practice for general contractors to follow the 90-day rule and file a Notice of Lien and Sworn Statement within 90 days of the completion or abandonment of a project.

 A Tennessee mechanics lien is effective during its enforcement period.
 General contractors must file a lawsuit within 1 year of work completion to enforce a lien.
-However, property owners can serve general contractors with a written demand to enforce.
+However, property owners can serve on general contractors a written demand to enforce.
 In this case, general contractors must take a foreclosure action within 60 days of receiving the demand letter.

 All other parties must enforce their lien within 90 days of filing.
-This period can be shortened to 60 days too if the property owner serves a lien claimant with a written demand for enforcement.³
+This period can be shortened to 60 days too if the property owner serves on a lien claimant a written demand for enforcement.³

 A Tennessee mechanics lien must contain the following pieces of information:

 - The name of the claimant

 - The name of the person who hired the claimant

 - The date of first providing labor or materials